 In Canada, as in most other Berne Convention and WTO member states, the creator (or author) is generally the first owner of the copyright in a work.
-Where the creator is an employee who creates a work within the scope of his or her employment, while he or she remains the author of the work, the employer will generally be entitled to copyright ownership.
-If the creator is an independent contractor, he or she is the first owner of copyright unless there was an agreement to the contrary.
+Where the creator is an employee who creates a work within the scope of their employment, while they remain the author of the work, the employer will generally be entitled to copyright ownership.
+If the creator is an independent contractor, they are the first owner of copyright unless there is an agreement to the contrary.